nubenetes/awesome-kubernetes/docs/argocd.md

 - [securityaffairs.co: Argo CD flaw could allow stealing sensitive data from Kubernetes Apps](https://securityaffairs.co/wordpress/127708/hacking/kubernetes-argo-cd-flaw.html) Argo CD is used by hundreds of organizations, including Alibaba Group, BMW Group, Deloitte, IBM, Intuit, Red Hat, Skyscanner, and Swisscom.
 - [==faun.pub: Manage Prometheus alerting and recording rules using GitOps==](https://faun.pub/manage-prometheus-alerting-and-recording-rules-using-gitops-6c19bd1fd50)
 - [medium.com/containers-101: Using GitOps, Multiple Argo Instances, and Environments with Argo CD at Scale](https://medium.com/containers-101/using-gitops-multiple-argo-instances-and-environments-with-argo-cd-at-scale-e6b19c86be36)
+- [blog.argoproj.io: Architecting Workflows For Reliability](https://blog.argoproj.io/architecting-workflows-for-reliability-d33bd720c6cc) Kubernetes is designed for stateless scalable web applications, apps where if one process dies, then another process can be dropped in its place.
+Kubernetes makes one promise — it will kill your pods.
+Kubernetes expects applications built on it to be tolerant of both any disruption— so apps must be designed with that in mind.

+    ```
+    Dear user,
+    I will kill your pod:

+    If I want the node for something more important.
+    If I’m draining the node, or scaling down a cluster.
+    If it runs out of memory (because you got the config wrong).
+    If I overcommitted.
+    Hardware failure (computer catches fire).
+    Kernel panic.
+    Absolutely any reason I feel like.

+    I’m sorry — I am who I am.

+    All the best,

+    Kubernetes xx
+    ```

 ## Argo CD Tools
 - [argoproj-labs/argocd-autopilot: Argo-CD Autopilot](https://github.com/argoproj-labs/argocd-autopilot)  The Argo-CD Autopilot is a tool which offers an opinionated way of installing Argo-CD and managing GitOps epositories.
 New users to GitOps and Argo CD are not often sure how they should structure their repos, add applications, promote apps across environments, and manage the Argo CD installation itself using GitOps.
 Argo Autopilot is a project that solves that